 Under the additional ellipticity assumption \(a > 0\), using some fundamental results of Stroock and Varadhan \cite{SV}, we prove that the strong Markov family \(\{P_{(t, x)} \colon (t, x) \in \bR_+ \times \bR\}\) is even a (time inhomogeneous) strong Feller family.
 In particular, this Feller selection principle shows that the semigroup \( (T_t)_{t \in \bR_+} \) has the \emph{strong \(\usc_b\)--Feller property}, i.e., \(T_t (\usc_b (\mathbb{R}; \mathbb{R})) \subset C_b (\mathbb{R}; \mathbb{R})\) for all \(t > 0\).
-To the best of our knowledge, such a \emph{smoothing effect} was not reported before in the context of nonlinear Markov processes.
+Under a uniform ellipticity and boundedness assumption, it even follows that \((T_t)_{t \in \bR_+}\) has the {\em uniform strong Feller property} in the sense that \(T_t\) for \(t > 0\) maps bounded upper semicontinuous functions to bounded uniformly continuous functions.
+To the best of our knowledge, \emph{smoothing effects} of this specific form were not reported before in the context of nonlinear Markov processes.